cassmastern/lers-sandbox/docs/ibm-sanfrancisco.md

-# IBM SanFrancisco — Large-Grain Java Business Objects
+# IBM SanFrancisco — A Technical Memoir

+First, hold off — don't reach for your star and flower-spangled hat just yet: SanFrancisco, one word, was the name of a software product.

-Back in 2001, while working in the IBM Toronto Lab as an Information Developer (an IBM term for Technical Writer), SanFrancisco was one of the projects that landed on my plate.
+Back in 2001, while working at the IBM Toronto Lab as an Information Developer (an IBM term for Technical Writer), SanFrancisco was one of the projects that landed on my plate.

 By the time, I had been part of an e-commerce development team for a brief period of time, developed some docs and tutorials, taken my part in porting software from C++ to Java, read some Ivor Horton, and had managed to start thinking I knew all there was to know about what and how to write, haha.
 Well, I was wrong.
-Why - is another story, but now, here, this is an attempt to reach deep into what's behind that insignificant blurb on my résumé and make sense of what SanFrancisco *really* was, where it had come from, and where it ended up going.
+Why — is another story, but now, here, this is an attempt to reach deep into what's behind that insignificant blurb on my résumé and make sense of what SanFrancisco *really* was, where it had come from, and where it ended up going.
 A two-in-one writing sample and a technical memoir.

 ## Introduction

 SanFrancisco was an IBM-led product and project, a cross-platform Java application framework that provided reusable, "large-grain business objects” (business components).
-IBM developed and shipped SanFrancisco in the late-1990s, and the technology was later folded into IBM’s WebSphere/Business Components efforts around 2001.
+IBM developed and shipped SanFrancisco in the late-1990s, and the technology was later incorporated into IBM’s WebSphere/Business Components efforts.

 SanFrancisco focused on *“large-grain”* components (coarse business objects/frameworks) rather than tiny beans — it tied into CORBA/IIOP, albeit loosely, and IBM tooling (VisualAge) and was positioned as an alternative or complement to EJB-style approaches of the time.